 This is because without official prices, it is the supply and demand within the platform that makes the price fluctuation happen.

-In practice, it is as if each brokerage house were a market, but a market managed by it and the prices going up and down by the direct influence of the clients that are trading that OTC Binary Options asset at that moment.
+In practice, it is as if each Broker was a market, but a market managed by it and the prices going up and down by the direct influence of the clients that are trading that OTC Binary Options asset at that moment.

 What are the advantages of OTC Options?